-Many of these protests led to the change of these authoritarian governments and dictatorship.
-In Egypt and Tunisia for instance, these revolutions were very quick and efficient and the government was toppled immediately.
+Many of these protests led to the change of these authoritarian governments and dictatorships.
+In Egypt and Tunisia, for instance, these revolutions were very quick and efficient and the government was toppled immediately.
 In Libya, the protests were not as quick but ended with the death of Gadhafi.
-In Syria however, there were no unified protests and the rebels themselves are splintered into various factions.
+In Syria, however, there were no unified protests and the rebels themselves are splintered into various factions.
 This has led to a full-scale war between the various factions.

-Bashar al-Assad is the current President of Syria and has held office since 17 July 2000.
+Bashar al-Assad is the current president of Syria; he has been in office since 17 July 2000.
 He is also the commander-in-chief of the Syrian armed forces.
 He is the son of Hafez al-Assad, the former President of Syria from 1971 to 2000.
 Hafez made many radical changes which favored the people like cutting down the price of basic foodstuffs by 15 percent.
 The country was also purged of all his enemies.

-Hafez also turned the role of Presidency into a position of total power during his rule.
+Hafez turned the role of presidency into a position of total power during his rule.
 He industrialized Syria during his rule but also restricted the freedom of his people and ruled over them with an iron fist.
-When Bashar al-Assad came to power in 2000, he initially ensured his people that he would bring about a change to this but it did not last long.
+When Bashar al-Assad came to power in 2000, he initially ensured his people that he would bring about a change to this, but it did not last long.

-Bashar al-Assad began to restrict the freedom of free speech for his people and any form of dissent for his government was brutally oppressed.
-Human rights groups have also detailed on how Assad's secret police have imprisoned, tortured and killed his political rivals and people who speak out against him.
+Assad began to restrict the freedom of free speech for his people and any form of dissent for his government was brutally oppressed.
+Human rights groups have also detailed on how Assad's secret police have imprisoned, tortured and killed his political rivals and people who spoke out against him.
 With this type of oppression, it was inevitable that a revolution would begin.

 The people of Syria wanted to be liberated from Assad's rule of tyranny.
 They wanted to start a revolution like the Arab Spring in Egypt and Tunisia to overthrow Assad's rule.
 The conflict finally started on March 15, 2011.
-Assad promised that changes would be made to the policies but he never delivered.
-This intensified the protests being done.
+Assad promised that changes would be made, but he never delivered.
+This intensified the protests.

 Initially, the protests made were peaceful demonstrations.
 However, Assad replied to these peaceful protests by opening fire on the unarmed protestors.
 Hundreds were killed and thousands were arrested.
-This led to the arrival of armed rebel groups all over the nation and since then they have been in conflict with the government forces.
+This led to the arrival of armed rebel groups all over the nation.
+Since then, they have been in conflict with the government forces.
 In July 2011, some of the people in the Syrian army defected to the side of the protestors and formed the Free Syrian Army.

 The conflict is now between four major powers:

 The rebels are comprised of many ethnic groups which have a common hatred for Assad.
-The Syrian government is run by Alawites who despite being a minority have absolute power.
-Assad is a part of this sect and favored only Alawites and crushed the others leading to a hatred for them.
+The Syrian government is run by Alawites who, despite being a minority, have absolute power.
+Assad is a part of this sect and favored Alawites while crushing others, leading to a hatred for them.
 The rebels are also comprised of the Free Syrian Army (FSA) formed in 2011 by defectors from the Syrian army.

 The rebels are also comprised of the Sunni Muslims who make up the majority of the population and are under oppression by Assad.
-Various Jihadists from all over the world also converge to fight alongside the rebels.
+Various jihadists from all over the world have also converged to fight alongside the rebels.
 The armed rebels are funded and supported by the Gulf states such as Saudi Arabia and Jordan.
-In 2013 the US also trained and funded the rebels in Syria to fight again Assad through the CIA.
+In 2013, the US also trained and funded the rebels in Syria to fight again Assad through the CIA.

 Assad is also backed up by Iran, Russia, and China.
-Iran provides supplies to the Syrian government to fight the rebels and in 2012, Hezbollah, a Lebanese militia funded by Iran joins the Syrian government to fight off the rebels.
+Iran provides supplies to the Syrian government to fight the rebels.
+In 2012, Hezbollah, a Lebanese militia funded by Iran joined the Syrian government to fight off the rebels.
 Russia and China have interests in Syria and do not want the Syrian government to be overthrown.
 Russia also has sent troops to its military base in Syria to support them.